DevlessTeam/docs/rules.md

 ![](/assets/service_rules.png).
 A newly created service will have a rules page similar to the one above.

 ### Rules Syntax definition
+Rules provide you with ways to modify data from the client as well as modify what is being sent back.
 Rules is based on a PHP method chain.
 Which is a bunch of methods you call together to get particular results.
 Just like  method chains in any language, you may chain up a bunch of methods like so `->beforeQuering()->assign(input_name)->to(name)`.
 A couple of things to note though is that:
 *  Rules in DevLess uses the arrow operator `->` for joining methods together instead of `.` as seen in many languages.